 Justification is the process by which we receive forgiveness of sins.
-Here is when a guilty sinner standing condemned to die is freed from guilt as a result of repenting from sins and placing faith in Jesus Christ.
+Here is when a guilty sinner standing condemned to die is freed from guilt due to repenting from sins and placing faith in Jesus Christ.
 Justification is foundational to every other blessing because it meets our primary spiritual need.
 However, it is not the highest blessing.
 Why?
 It is because justification is a legal term that views God as a Judge.
 It has to do with our standing before the holy law of God.

 Suppose someone killed your son and is thrown in prison facing a death sentence.
 You forgive that man and set him free.
 That in itself would be a great thing.
 But, you don’t stop there.
 After the person is released from prison, you now adopt that killer, make him your own son and grant him all the privileges that your son would have had!
 How would that look like?
 People may even call you insane!
 But that would show the height of your love and the height of blessing experienced by the one who killed your precious son.

 Yet, is that not the biblical picture of justification and adoption?
 God could have stopped with justification.
-But, he did not.
+But he did not.
 On top of the blessing of justification, he gave us an even better one—adoption whereby he made us his sons and daughters.
 Wow!
-That is why we can say adoption is a greater blessing than justification.
-And it is through adoption, we see the Fatherhood of God so clearly displayed.
+That is why we can say adoption is a more incredible blessing than justification.
+And it is through adoption that we see the Fatherhood of God so clearly displayed.

-Paul’s readers would have clearly understood this concept because adoption was more common in the NT times than in the OT times [though Moses was adopted by Pharaoh’s daughter].
-In Roman times, it was common practice for the wealthy to adopt young adults who they saw as fit and able to carry on the family name.
+Paul’s readers would have clearly understood this concept because adoption was more common in the New Testament times than in the Old Testament times [though Pharaoh’s daughter adopted Moses].
+In Roman times, it was common practice for the wealthy to adopt young adults who they saw as fit and carry on the family name.
 Many of the Caesars even followed this practice.